DataDog/integrations-core/mysql/README.md

 The Agent needs a few privileges to collect metrics.
 Grant the `datadog` user only the following limited privileges.

-For MySQL up to version 7.x, set `max_user_connections` with the following command:
+For MySQL versions 5.6 and 5.7, set `max_user_connections` with the following command:

 ```shell
 mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'%' WITH MAX_USER_CONNECTIONS 5;